databricks/unity-catalog-setup/README.md

 * Contributor (To create an ADLS Gen2 storage account)
 * Application Administrator (To create a service principal)
 * Cloud Application Administrator (To create a role assignment for ADLS access to the service principal)

+This script will perform the following actions in Azure:
+* Create an ADLS Gen 2 Storage Account with the specified prefix
+* Create a new Service Principal in your Active Directory
+* Create a role assignment for this service Principal to your new Storage Account
+* Create a new Metastore and assign the service principal and storage account
+* Create a Catalog in the Unity Catalog Metastore
+* Create a Schema in the Unity Catalog Metastore
 ### AWS
 You will need at minimum the following rights in AWS to successfully run this script.

 * s3:CreateBucket
 * s3:ListBucket
 * s3:PutBucketPolicy